TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-As we did with http page, we will apply some fuzzing.
+As we did with the HTTP page, we'll apply directory fuzzing here as well.

 ## Fuzzing

 <br />

-We will use `gobuster` again with the difference that now we need to use the `-k` flag (to skip the TSL certificate validation):
+We'll use `gobuster` again, but this time with the `-k` flag to ignore `SSL` Certificate verification:

 <br />